KI-LucLab/Aging_is_associated_with_functional_and_molecular_changes_in_distinct_HSC_subsets/README.md

   - Contains scripts for data processing done on the Swedish UPPMAX (Uppsala Multidisciplinary Center for Advanced Computational Science) system
 * scripts
   - Contains R scripts used for data analysis from raw counts to make plots and output tables included in the paper
+* data
+  - Input data can be found in Zenodo under DOI: 10.5281/zenodo.13378750.
+For reanalysis of data, download input data from Zenodo and place into this folder.